Today was a fairly thorough introduction to Buenos Aires. In particular, how Argentine time works.

-I only danced three other tandas-that-weren’t during the course of the evening, mostly because I was too scared to risk dancing with an unfamiliar follower on a very crowded floor.
+I only danced four tandas-that-weren’t during the course of the evening, mostly because I was too scared to risk dancing with an unfamiliar follower on a very crowded floor.
 Every now and then more people would leave the floor than join it, and that was when I took my opportunities.

 One dance was particularly lovely.
 The floor was busy but not crazy, and my follower did really beautiful ochos and paradas.
 That was pretty much all I led apart from a few giros when there was room and one cross on the only occasion there was enough space in front of us!
 I didn’t keep track of how many songs we danced, but it was rather a lot, and all to gorgeous music.

 The low point of the evening was one completely out-of-control leader who kept taking multiple back-steps and moving between the ronda and the centre of the room and back.
 He also kept leading fast giros where he didn’t have control of the centre of them, so he wandered in a random direction during them, and managed to hit both me and several other people, mostly with his elbows.
 I had to abandon my dance as we were behind him and I was spending all my time trying to protect my follower from him.
-His follower at the time was … Steph!
-She had her eyes closed and was completely oblivious to all this.

 I almost didn’t dance any more, but then decided I wasn’t going to let that be the note on which the evening ended, so took a chance and cabeceod someone I hadn’t danced with in the class.
 She was a very active follower, and that helped hugely in the by now very crowded conditions, as she knew what she wanted to do and how to do it in the space.
 That was a much better ending to the evening!